austinsonger/Policy-Portal/privacy-practice-and-consent.md

 #### Platform Use Terms and Consent

-The Terms of Use and Consent for \<PlaceHolder> platform and applications are hosted online or within the application itself.
+The Terms of Use and Consent for `<Company Placeholder>` platform and applications are hosted online or within the application itself.